 A. Yes.
 Licensing requirements are different for guide dogs.
-Find instructions and the necessary forms for applying for a guide dog license.
+Find instructions and the necessary form for applying for a guide dog license.

 A. Yes.
 All dogs and cats that are four months of age or older and kept in Baltimore County for longer than 30 days per year must be licensed annually.
-Find detailed information on associated fees, required documents and how to apply.
+Find how to apply and detailed information on associated fees and required documents.

 A. "Fancier kennel or cattery" is a kennel or cattery maintained by a fancier for the maintenance or training of the dog or cat owned or kept by the fancier.
 If you have more than three dogs, you must obtain a license.
 Rabies certificate for each animal must accompany the application when submitted.

 A. Not all addresses qualify for a license.
 Only property addresses in certain designated zones are permitted kennel license, unless granted by "Special Exception" Zoning hearing.
-Prior to submitting an application, you may call Zoning Review (410-887-3391) to get information on whether your address meets Zoning requirements.
+Prior to submitting an application, you may call Zoning Review at 410-887-3391, to get information on whether your address meets Zoning requirements.

 A. If your facility is operating as a "humane organization" or rescue shelter, along with your application you must submit proof of your non-profit status, such as Charter, 501-C for charitable organizations, or any other qualifying documentation.

-A. A bingo license (PDF) is required to sponsor bingo games in Baltimore County.
+A. A Bingo License (PDF) is required to sponsor bingo games in Baltimore County.
 Only charitable, religious, and certain other "qualifying" organizations are permitted to obtain a bingo license.
 Commercial bingo, i.e., bingo played for personal profit, is not permitted.
-Additionally, bingo licensees are permitted to sponsor bingo a maximum of two days/nights per week.
+Additionally, bingo licensees are permitted to sponsor bingo a maximum of two days and nights per week.
 Bingo is not allowed on Sundays.
 Applications need to be submitted at least 14 days prior to the bingo event.
 For additional information, contact the Miscellaneous Permit and Licenses Bureau at 410-887-3616.

 A.Yes.
-Anyone driving or owning a mini-bike and/or off-the-road motorcycle (PDF) must obtain a Baltimore County registration card and plate.
-For additional information or to register your mini-bike and or off-the-road motorcycle, contact the Miscellaneous Permit and License Processing Bureau at 410-887-3616.
+Anyone driving or owning a mini-bike or off-the-road motorcycle (PDF) must obtain a Baltimore County registration card and plate.
+For additional information or to register your mini-bike or off-the-road motorcycle, contact the Miscellaneous Permit and License Processing Bureau at 410-887-3616.

-A. Yes.
-This bureau also issues permits and licenses including but not limited to:
+A. This bureau also issues permits and licenses and licenses including but not limited to:

 - Amusement Halls and Roller Skating Rink Licenses